ocbe-uio/DIscBIO/README.md

 Please realize that this branch of DIscBIO is under active development and may not work as expected.

+# Development

+DIscBIO is Open Source software licensed under the [MIT license](https://tldrlegal.com/license/mit-license), so all contributions are welcome.
+Please read the [TODO.md](TODO.md) document for a list of issues we are currently working on for the next stable release of the package.

 # Reference

 DIscBIO:a user-friendly pipeline for biomarker discovery in single-cell transcriptomics